wycks/WP-Better-Admin-Reading/readme.txt

 = Why do I need or want this? =

-I think it looks better.
+I think it looks better, especially the midnight color scheme.

 = What browser support does it have? =

-It uses RGBA for css so Internet exploere 9 and above, most everything lese should be fine
+It uses RGBA for CSS so Internet explorer 9 and above, most everything else should be fine.

 = Will you support IE 9 and below? =

 Ha!
+No

 == Screenshots ==

-1. /screenshot-1.png
-1. /screenshot-2.png
+1. What it looks like with color schemes.
+2. Comparison between 3.8 and this plugin

+Header photo curtosy of : http://www.flickr.com/photos/hulagway licensed under CC

 == Changelog ==